giovannimirarchi420/python-password-manager/README.md

 # Password Manager

-A simple command-line tool to store securely all your password!
+A secure command-line tool for managing your passwords effectively.

 ## Table of Contents
 * [Why passwordManager?](#why-passwordmanager?)